ronbentley1/Lets-Make-Music/README.md

 Ties

 A tied note is a musical notation represented by a curved line that connects two notes of the same pitch.
 In a tie, the second note is not played but its duration value is added to the first note.
-So, for example, if a score shows two tied notes, say A3 with duration of a crotchet and the second also with duration a crotchet then we would represent this as play(A3, crot + crot), or play(A3, minim).
+So, for example, if a score shows two tied notes, say AF3 with duration of a crotchet and the second also with duration a crotchet then we would represent this as play(AF3, crot + crot), or play(AF3, minim).
 The first representation is better as it infers we are playing a tied note.

-Another example might be two notes, say FS4 the first with a duration value of a crotchet and the second with a duration value of a quaver.
-We would represent this as play(FS4, crot + quav).
+Another example might be two notes, say F4 the first with a duration value of a crotchet and the second with a duration value of a quaver.
+We would represent this as play(F4, crot + quav).
 And so on.

 Compounded Note & Rest Durations

-We saw in the above techniques how we were able to compound and manipulate note durations to represent the precise needs of a score to represent ties and triplets.
+We saw in the above techniques how we were able to compound and manipulate note durations to represent the precise needs of a score to represent triplets and ties.
 This same technique is equally applicable to the rest and trill functions where note durations are required.
-In fact, any arithmetic combination is permissible so long as it makes sense, for example play(DS5, minim + crot + quav), rest(crot + quav), trill(G2, GS2, dot_minim + quav/2), etc.
+In fact, any arithmetic combination is permissible so long as it makes sense, for example play(D5, minim + crot + quav), rest(crot + quav), trill(G2, GS2, dot_minim + quav/2), etc.

 Tempos